FOREX-Dollar pauses for breath ahead of Jackson Hole | Business

 The U.S. dollar steadied just below recent peaks on Wednesday, as investors waited to hear from the Federal Reserve and pondered whether weak U.S. data may slow the pace of rate hikes.

 Disappointing U.S. services and manufacturing surveys released overnight and a plunge in new home sales last month knocked the greenback from a 20-year high on the euro, though not particularly hard as growth concerns are deeper in Europe.
-The euro briefly bought $1 in New York trade, but by the Asia morning it was under pressure at $0.9958 - barely above Tuesday's low of $0.99005.
-The yen also gave back some overnight gains to hover around 136.85 per dollar.
+The euro briefly bought $1 in New York trade, but was back under pressure at $0.99485 in the Asia trade - barely above Tuesday's low of $0.99005.
+The yen steadied at around 136.73 per dollar.

 The U.S. S&P Global flash composite PMI for August dropped to 45 - the lowest since May 2020 and in contractionary territory for a second straight month, while new home sales hit a 6-1/2 year low.
 Sterling found some support overnight after Britain's composite Purchasing Managers Index number managed to stay in growth territory, though it hasn't really pierced investors' gloom over British or Europe's outlook.

-The pound is at $1.1817 after hitting a 2-1/2 year low of $1.1718 on Tuesday.
+The pound stood at $1.1810, after hitting a 2-1/2 year low of $1.1718 on Tuesday.
 "It really is just a matter of time before the hard data reflects the reality of the brutal energy price rises confronting U.K. households," said Ray Attrill, head of FX strategy at National Australia Bank.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)